grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] Does Shakes smoke tons of pot?
 Is there a brick of weed on the Gnat?
 	* Or cocaine?
 	* coca leaves?
 (He did come from a coffee farm)
+	* also coca leaves give the suggestion of global commerce exchange
 * [ ] Would they waste electricity on cooking if they were very low on power?
 * [ ] make sure welding refers to 'rigs' not 'tanks'
 	* arc welding is used for underwater welding